microP156/rog/README.md

 -  Default batchsizes were set to ensure the same computation time on heterogeneous devices.
 If all worker devices are homogeneous, please set all elements in the `batch_size` in `./scripts/run.py` to any same integer in line 41.
 - The users can redraw the result figures via `./scripts/redraw_smooth.py`.
 The specific usage is as follows:
   - Check `experiment_records.txt` to find which case to redraw.
-  - For an example, `experiment_Records.txt` is shown below:
+  - For an example, `experiment_records.txt` is shown below:
   - Run `python3 scripts/redraw_smooth.py threshold-case0` and figures will be generated in `./figure/` as `threshold-case0-*.pdf`
 ```
 #threshold-case0